tatsuya/webstorage/README.md

 Causes the list associated with the object to be emptied of all key/value pairs, if there are any.
 If there are none, then the method does nothing.

-## Persistence API
+## Persistence Plugin API

 ### Persistence

 The `Persistence` interface represents the persistent data storage.
+All plugins should implement the following methods.

 ### persistent#keys()